Hemalatha-kola/Hemalatha-kola/README.md

  ### About me
 - :technologist: I love using Software as a solution for every `Problem`
 - :computer: I am a competitive programmer
-- :student: I’m currently learning: `Computer Science` and `Software Engineering`.
+- :student: I’m currently learning: `Software Engineering`.
 - :thinking: I’m currently open for:  new `job opportunity`, this is [MY RESUME]
 - :nerd_face: Always `learning new things`